-Alberta currently relies primarily on fossil fuels for electric power, with 48% of installed generating capacity based on coal and 41% on natural gas.
-The remaining 11% consists of renewables such as hydropower (7%), wind (2%) and biomass (2%).
+Table 1 Installed capacity of power generators in the different scenarios (MW)^a renewables such as hydropower (7%), wind (2%) and biomass (2%).
 To evaluate the impact of increasing wind penetration in Alberta, we model three scenarios with different rates of wind penetration and coal-fired generators progressively replaced by wind farms.
 We also model two wind profiles - one relies on data from a single wind monitoring site, the other on data from two sites.
 The scenarios are summarized in Table 1 and briefly described here.